-Kale, a more commonly known superfood, is a rich source of several vitamins and minerals packed with antioxidants and numerous cancer-fighting substances.
-With just one cup of kale a day you receive 684% of your recommended daily value for Vitamin K, 206% for Vitamin A and 134% for Vitamin C.
+Kale, one of the more commonly known super foods, is a rich source of several vitamins and minerals packed with antioxidants and numerous cancer-fighting substances.
+One cup of kale a day provides 684% of the recommended daily value for Vitamin K, 206% for Vitamin A and 134% for Vitamin C.

 What you will need.

 Prep time: 10 minutes / Cook time: 8 minutes / Serving: 1 Grilled Cheese Sandwich

 *I strongly recommend shredding your own cheese instead of store bought pre-shredded cheese bags.